Altium Designer: Altium Develop

 Altium Develop represents the professional design and collaboration tier of the Altium platform.
-It brings together Altium Designer, the industry-leading PCB design software, and Altium 365, the cloud collaboration environment, into a unified framework for advanced electronic product development.
-Develop provides continuous, real-time insight across the design lifecycle, enabling multidisciplinary teams to co-create, manage components, and prepare designs for manufacturing.
+It brings together Altium Designer and Altium 365 into a unified framework for advanced electronic product development, enabling multidisciplinary teams to co-create, manage components, and prepare designs for manufacturing.
+Develop is aimed at professional engineering teams building production-ready hardware who require robust design environments, structured collaboration, and system-level integrations that connect electrical, mechanical, and manufacturing domains.